Singh400/ProtoBuf-Net-Test-Harness/README.md

 _WithStockProtoBuf_ is on the left, _WithCachedPool_ on the right.

 ## WithArrayPool
-This implementation of protobuf-net is backed by [**System.Buffers.ArrayPool**](https://www.nuget.org/packages/System.Buffers/) and shows the same reduction in LOH allocations.
+This implementation of protobuf-net is backed by [**System.Buffers.ArrayPool**](https://www.nuget.org/packages/System.Buffers/) and shows the same reduction in LOH allocations as the WithCachedPool version.

 ![withstockprotobufnet_vs_witharraypool](https://user-images.githubusercontent.com/1906778/29785987-65f1cb78-8c21-11e7-8c98-5203baefb932.png)